 - Fill out the application WARL_Vol_Application.pdf

-- Once your application and donation is received, you’ll be contacted with the next orientation date.
-Volunteers are required to attend a hour-long orientation during which you’ll be given a tour of the building and learn about the program and expectations.
+3. Once your application and donation is received, you’ll be contacted with the next orientation date.
+Volunteers are required to attend a hour-long orientation during which learn about the programs, needs and expectations.

 Volunteer Position Descriptions:

 Cat Attendant AM Volunteers will work side-by-side with the shelter staff to care for the adoptable cats.
 This includes handling cats, feeding, handing out toys, cleaning cages, and washing bowls, litter boxes and floors.
 You’ll be trained on WARL’s cleaning protocol that must be followed to keep cats healthy and comfortable.
 Attention to detail and cleanliness is a must as you’ll also be expected to help with the upkeep and appearance of the adoption area.
 Time commitment is 2 hours between 8-10AM.
 Rubber sole shoes are required.